A-1: Table of Contents and Introduction

 So far, we have considered the concepts of faith and works, but not much about “grace”, the crucial factor in the journey to salvation.
 So then what about “grace”?
 What is it?
 To put it simply, when God lavishes His love upon us, especially when He does what is impossible for us to do or be deserving of, that is “grace”.
 The word “grace” comes from the Greek charis:

-We may not “deserve” it, but if a person, via his conscience, has been doing what is right in God’s eyes (even if it’s nothing more than a positive and humble reaction when confronted with God’s Truth), then he puts himself in the position of being able/worthy to come to the Light, that is, to respond meaningfully and positively to God’s grace, and thereby be received into the Kingdom.
+We may not “deserve” it, but if a person, via his conscience, has been doing what is right in God’s eyes (even if it’s nothing more than a positive and humble reaction when confronted with God’s Truth), then he puts himself in the position of being able/worthy to come to the Light.
+He will respond meaningfully and positively to God’s grace, and thereby be received into the Kingdom.

 God’s love for us inspires within us the desire to do what is right; or if nothing else, like the thief on the cross, to incline our hearts to love and trust in God rather than reject Him.
 And He in turn, moved by our love, pours out on us His divine favor (grace).

-In this connection we might consider the case of those who were not thinking much about God but were working with a view to benefiting their fellow man – with a pure heart out of concern for others – and not trying to prove their own righteousness.
+In this connection we might consider the case of those who were not thinking much about God but were working with a view to benefiting their fellow man – with a pure heart out of concern for others – not trying to prove their own righteousness.
 In the Parable of the Good Samaritan, it was not at all important that the Samaritan belonged to the wrong religion.
 All that mattered was that “he had compassion” for someone in need.
-(Luke 10:33) And in the Lord’s eyes this placed him far above those (the priest and the Levite) who had the right religion (“salvation is of the Jews” – John 4:22) but could not show compassion when it was needed.
+(Luke 10:29-37) And in the Lord’s eyes this placed him far above those (the priest and the Levite) who had the right religion (“salvation is of the Jews” – John 4:22) but could not show compassion when it was needed.
 Similar thoughts are expressed in the Parable of the Sbeep and Goats in Matthew 25:31-46.

 For so many people in this world, their faith in the Christian God has been weakened or made non-existent because of their cultural background and training, or because of a poor example seen in those who were supposed to be Christ’s representatives.
 For all we know, as far as God is concerned, the works of these people could be counted as “works… carried out in God”.
 If they have the right kind of works, and if faith and works operate together as the Book of James teaches, then these people must have some kind of faith (even if it might seem lacking from a believer’s point of view).
 But as far as God is concerned, if their “works have been carried out in God,” then “a person is justified by works and not by faith alone.”
 (John 3:21, James 2:24 – ESV)

-Of course, in the end their salvation is still a matter of faith – “by grace through faith”; to overcome their ignorance and unbelief (the faith side of the equation), Christ would have to show His divine favor (His grace) by manifesting Himself at some point, in the Afterlife, to those who might not otherwise have the “faith” to accept the truth and be given the opportunity to enter the Kingdom.
-Normally, we think of faith as being “completed by works” (James 2:22, ESV).
-But, since faith and works are inseparable, who is to say that the converse cannot also be true?
+Of course, in the end their salvation is still a matter of faith – “by grace through faith”; to overcome their ignorance and unbelief (the faith side of the equation), Christ would have to show His divine favor (His grace) by manifesting Himself at some point, in the Afterlife, to those who might not otherwise have the “faith” to accept the truth and be given the opportunity to enter the Kingdom during their earthly lives.
+Normally, we think of faith as being “completed by works”.
+(James 2:22, ESV) But, since faith and works are inseparable, who is to say that the converse cannot also be true?
 Works can be “completed by faith”.

 The thing to remember then is that a person’s “works”, if done with a good conscience, will engage the grace and mercy of Christ, even to those who were unbelievers during their lifetime.
 Although it is much better for a person to know Christ during his or her lifetime, that does not have to limit Christ’s outpouring of “grace”, both in the present and in the Afterlife.

 Are all these people Christians?
 Probably most of them will be.
 But it should not surprise us to see many in those days who, because of their culture or upbringing, cannot see their way to making bold declarations of faith in Christ.
 Yet they will courageously confront the evils of the new world order of the Antichrist and False Prophet.
 Even without a proper understanding of who Christ really is, nevertheless, they will have been guided by that “true Light which gives light to every man coming into the world.”
 (John 1:9)